Shamima Begum’s husband decries Isis attacks in Europe but still hopes for a caliphate - NewsBreak

 “There were some nice days with my wife and kids at home.
 Some beautiful memories,” he said in the documentary.

-The 22-year-old is currently unable to travel to the UK after the Supreme Court blocked her from returning to the country to fight her citizenship case, citing security concerns.
+The 22-year-old is currently unable to travel to the UK after her British citizenship was revoked and a court blocked her return citing security concerns

 Comments / 0